ss4ws/ss4ws.github.io/_news/announcement_3.md

 4. Customization

-Among a number of tweaks about the look and feel of the template, two many and too small to mention, the main two addition to the template is the resume page (vitaæ on the navigation menu) and the addition to reveal.js so I can continue mini websites for each new presentation and have them all available in one place and accessible to all.
+Among a number of tweaks –too many to list here– the main two addition to this template is the resume page (vitaæ on the navigation menu) and the reveal.js framework for online presentations.

+5. Future customizations

+- Improve the responsiveness for mobile devices.

+- Create a categories archive [like this one](https://mmistakes.github.io/so-simple-theme/categories/).

 <small class="address p" style="float: right;">{% if page.modified %}Last updated on <time datetime="{{ page.modified | date: "%Y-%m-%d" }}">{{ page.modified | date: "%B %d, %Y" }}</time>{% endif %}.</small><br>